 - Reminiscent of an Ogden Nash poem which included something like:

 If, instead of above us, they lived just under us.

 - Mentioned and averted in Fight Club.
 The Narrator mentions he lives in a high priced apartment for urban professionals with thick concrete walls and floors:

 Narrator: Home was a condo on the fifteenth floor of a filing cabinet for widows and young professionals.
 The walls were solid concrete.
 A foot of concrete is important when your next-door neighbor lets their hearing aid go and have to watch game-shows at full volume.
 Or when a volcanic blast of debris that used to be your furniture and personal effects blows out of your floor-to-ceiling windows and sails flaming into the night.
 I suppose these things happen.

-- Mr. Heckles on Friends would routinely bang on the floor of Monica and Rachel's apartment and complain about the noise.
-When he passed away, Chandler noticed that due to the building's weird acoustics, the noise from other apartments actually was heavily amplified and started to bang on the ceiling himself until he realised in horror what he was doing.
-The running gag throughout that episode was that Chandler had found Mr. Heckles old school year-book and was freaking out at their similarities.
+- Mr. Heckles would routinely bang on the floor of Monica and Rachel's apartment and complain about the noise.
+When he passed away, Chandler noticed that due to the building's weird acoustics, the noise from other apartments actually was heavily amplified and started to bang on the ceiling himself until he realised in horror what he was doing (the Running Gag throughout that episode was that Chandler had found Heckles' old school year-book and was freaking out at their similarities).

 - Happens in a couple of How I Met Your Mother episodes, most notably in the one where Future Ted tells his kids that they were annoyed by the loud bagpiping of the neighbors.
 Also referenced in another episode where Lilly tells Ted she can hear Robin's orgasms because the walls are thin.

 - Bernard does it in an episode of Black Books, despite the fact the couple making the noise are not actually upstairs, and causes a huge chunk of plaster to fall on a slumbering Fran in the process.